TheSystemGuy1337/MAS_yandere_CONTINUED/README.md

 <h4 align="center">COMMISSIONED BY NOROSESJUPITER</h4>

 ## ⚠️ Important notice (please read!)

+This submod is no longer mantained as of Monika After Story's recent update (v0.12.12).
+I, Otter, the main dev, decided to stop creating submods and focusing on working on the main mod, Monika After Story.
+It has always been my dream to focus on contributing officially and it's wonderful to be able to actually do that.
+Thank you so much for your support so far and all the kind and appreciative words.
+Also thanks for the understanding.
+You can follow my work in the future MAS official mod releases.

+## ⚠️ Important notice number 2 (please read!)

 This submod is designed to make Monika an yandere, depicting a toxic relationship as can be seen in the anime trope.
 It was commissioned by someone, and that was the motivation to make me start this project.